cavicchio/.github/README.md

 # GitHub Workflow Templates

+To use a workflow template created here in another repository, click the **Actions** tab in that repository.
+These workflows will appear under the **By Cavicchio Greenhouses, Inc.** header.
+Click **Configure** to set up that workflow for the project.

 ## Docker Build

 Uses the project's Dockerfile to build the source into a Docker image, then push it to the GitHub Container Registry.